smajda/todo_django/README.md

 # Appendix

-**WIP: Will how the code flow executes, including which files and which functions**
+**WIP: Will cover how the execution flows, including which files, which functions, the arguments and the returns**